The Blumstein Lab (circa 2022-2023)

 Tina Wey received her Ph.D. in 2011.
 A member of Team Marmot, she pioneered the use of social network statistics to study marmot sociality.

-She is now a postdoc at the University of Quebec in Montreal.
+She is a researcher in Montreal.

 Dana is a Ph.D. student, a member of Team Marmot, and studies innovation, learning, and social transmission in yellow-bellied marmots.